robertthewolf/uncharted/src/data/stories.md

 ---
 templateKey: stories
-tagline: Stories of Uncharted
+tagline: How far would you go for an adventure?
 image: /img/arena-platos-paltinis-17-.jpg
 ---
-# How far would you go for an adventure?

-## Get inspired from other adventurers who dared to travel into the mysterious Transylvania
+## Get inspired from other adventurers who dared to travel into the uncharted Transylvania